aliandead/Website/src/assets/markdown/ver_snow_way.blog.md

 Here are some minor changes I've made to the website:
  - New background (<u>Highway At Night</u> by Billy Woodford)
  - Particles are now falling down instead of going up
- - Some texts have now ligter colors
+ - Some texts have now lighter colors

 <p class="meta-info"> Written by Liam (📸) | Updated on 6/12/23</p>